Serrowxd/mandracchia-law/README.md

 * !!!
 ON THE "MEET THE TEAM" SECTION, CREATE LINKS TO THEIR PERSONAL PAGES. !!!

+* Unsure about second image addition in `Upper` - might need to rework it.

 #### ISSUES

 - `index.css` - navigation is broken for the color scheme.